lcdm-uiuc/info490-sp16/orientation/syllabus.md

 for each assignment) for each weekly assignment submission will derive from peer review, 80 points (out of the maximum 150 points for each assignment) are assigned from automated instructor review.
-You will receive 30 pts each week for simply viewing and grading your peers' assignments.
+You will receive 30 points each week for simply viewing and grading your peers' assignments.
 Note that you can (and should) still grade your peers even if you miss an assignment submission.
 Peer review of an assignment must be completed by 6:00 PM Central on Saturday of the following week (i.e.,